Amaia-CARDIEL/3m201_groupe8/README.md

 ### Basic MNIST classification

 This repository contains the undergraduate research project, my team and I did to classify MNIST images in Spring 2021.
-The involved team members were: Aya Bouzidi, Camille Grimal, Elysé Rasoloarivony and myself.
+The involved team members were: Aya Bouzidi, Camille Grimal, Elysé Rasoloarivony and Amaia Cardiel (myself).

 We explored three Machine Learning algorithms to perform MNIST classification: